Kibble-Zurek Scaling and Spatial Statistics in Quenched Binary Bose Superfluids: Introduction

 The KZM theory predicts that the density of topological defects resulting from the critical dynamics scales as a universal power law of the quench time in which the transition is crossed, with the power-law exponent being determined by the critical exponents and the dimensionality of the system.
-To date, KZM has been studied in both classical and quantum phase transitions \cite{DZ14} and tested in various setups, including trapped bosonic gas~\cite{Donadello_2016, Scherer_2007, delCampo2011, delCampo2013,Lamporesi2013,Goo21}, trapped ions \cite{Ulm13,Pyka13,Cui19}, superconducting vortex systems~\cite {Reichhardt_2022, Maegochi_2022}, and Josephson junctions~\cite{Monaco2006}.
+To date, KZM has been studied in both classical and quantum phase transitions \cite{DZ14} and tested in various setups, including trapped bosonic gas~\cite{Donadello_2016, Scherer_2007, delCampo2011, delCampo2013,Lamporesi2013,Goo21}, trapped ions \cite{Ulm13,Pyka13,Cui19}, superconducting vortex systems~\cite{Reichhardt_2022, Maegochi_2022}, and Josephson junctions~\cite{Monaco2006}.

 In this work, we investigate the formation of a Bose-Bose mixture driven by a linear quench of the chemical potential, resulting in the growth of either a miscible or an immiscible phase, depending on the inter- and intra-species interactions.
 This system provides the opportunity to study the formation of domains and vortices, as well as their universal dynamics, in a single platform.
-Domain formation has been explored in various ultracold systems, including spin-1 spin-orbit coupled BECs~\cite{Wu_2017}, binary BECs with internal coupling~\cite {Sabbatini_2011}, and confined systems in elongated harmonic traps~\cite{Sabbatini_2012} and ring-shaped quasi-1D potentials~\cite{Swisłock_2013}.
+Domain formation has been explored in various ultracold systems, including spin-1 spin-orbit coupled BECs~\cite{Wu_2017}, binary BECs with internal coupling~\cite{Sabbatini_2011}, and confined systems in elongated harmonic traps~\cite{Sabbatini_2012} and ring-shaped quasi-1D potentials~\cite{Swisłock_2013}.
 Unlike coherently coupled spinor condensates where magnetization gradients develop across domain walls, here the two components are coupled only through density–density interactions, and spontaneous phase separation in the immiscible regime occurs purely via interaction energy minimization.
-Using the stochastic (projected) Gross-Pitaevskii equation (SPGPE) in two dimensions~\cite{Ota_2018, Proukakis_2008}, we systematically verify KZ scaling laws in both phases.
-The number of domains, domain areas, domain wall lengths, and vortex numbers at a characteristic time $t_{\rm eq}$ exhibit universal power-law behavior with respect to the quench time $\tau_Q$.
-Moreover, the early-time collapse of domain wall length curves indicates self-similar dynamics.
-Beyond characterizing the scaling laws for vortex and domains, we explore the spatial statistics of topological defect formation, uncovering universal nonequilibrium dynamics that lies beyond the scope of the KZM.
-We establish such universality in the spatial correlations and spacing statistics of stochastically formed quantized vortices in the miscible phase and mean domain positions in the immiscible phase.